Leibniz-HBI/Instagramnetworker/README.md

 ### Upcoming Features:

-The goal someday is, to be able to categorize the scraped user accounts into themes like “Sports“, “Gaming“ or “Politician“.
-This way we could reveal connections between different Users and communities on Instagram.
-It is also the aim to add a live plot showing different statistics that can be viewed interactively Adding a comment + reply scraper
+the aim to add a live plot showing different statistics that can be viewed interactively Adding a comment + reply scraper
 Adding hashtag/word analysis possibilities
 Search for a hashtag and scrape the users using it